JibAb96/Luxe-Hotel/README.md

     - Edit their reservations information.
     - Receive a success message upon submitting reservations changes.
     - Delete their reservations.
-    - See a confirmation page when deleting a reservations, asking for confirmation before finalizing the deletion.
+    - See a confirmation modal when deleting a reservations, asking for confirmation before finalizing the deletion.

 ![Luxe Hotel reservations page screentshot](/frontend/src/docs-images/Luxe-Hotel-Reservations.png)
 ### Navigation Bar